This article was written by Tom Meyers, a DevOps engineer at Idalko.

 The basic installation includes the public key on their computer.
 When they download a package, they also download the signature and verify if the package is signed by the matching private key.

-The TOS repository and security topic is vast and should have their own blog post.
+The TOS repository and security topic is vast and should have its own blog post.
 At this moment, you can install over 80,000 packages from the repository.

 TOS Desktop Environment